joepetrowski/opengov-cli/README.md

 Usage: opengov-cli build-upgrade [OPTIONS] --network <NETWORK> --relay-version <RELAY_VERSION>

 Options:
-  -n, --network <NETWORK>
+  -n, --network <NETWORK>              Network on which to submit the referendum. `polkadot` or `kusama`
-          Network on which to submit the referendum. `polkadot` or `kusama` --relay-version <RELAY_VERSION>
+      --relay-version <RELAY_VERSION>  The Fellowship release version.
+Should be semver and correspond to the release published
-          The Fellowship release version.
-Should be semver and correspond to the release published --parachain-version <PARACHAIN_VERSION>
+      --asset-hub <ASSET_HUB>          Optional.
+The runtime version of Asset Hub to which to upgrade.
+If not provided, it will use the Relay Chain's version
-          Optional.
-The runtime version of the system parachains to which to upgrade.
+      --bridge-hub <BRIDGE_HUB>        Optional.
+The runtime version of Bridge Hub to which to upgrade.
 If not provided, it will use the Relay Chain's version
-      --filename <FILENAME>
+      --collectives <COLLECTIVES>      Optional.
+The runtime version of Collectives to which to upgrade.
+If not provided, it will use the Relay Chain's version
-          Name of the file to which to write the output.
-If not provided, a default will be constructed -h, --help
+      --filename <FILENAME>            Name of the file to which to write the output.
+If not provided, a default will be constructed
-          Print help
+  -h, --help                           Print help
 ```

 ## Examples